-June 6, 2017 – The Preferred Lodging Guide (PDF) effective for the period from October 2016 through December 2017 has been updated.
-Preferred hotels must be confirmed through ADTRAV if available and within a reasonable distance of your business trip destination.
-If a preferred hotel is not available within a reasonable distance of your destination, any hotel can be selected provided the rate is at or below the GSA maximum lodging rate.
+June 8, 2022 - The Preferred Hotel Guide (PDF) for October 2021 through December 2022 has been updated.
+See the last page of the Guide for the most recent updates.
+Preferred hotels must be confirmed through SAP Concur if available and within a reasonable distance.
+If a Preferred hotel is not available, any hotel can be selected provided the rate is at or below the GSA maximum lodging rate.

-- December 27, 2016 – The U.S. General Services Administration (GSA) announced changes to the Personally-Owned Vehicle (POV) mileage reimbursement rates.
+January 3, 2022 – The U.S. General Services Administration (GSA) announced changes to the Personally-Owned Vehicle (POV) mileage reimbursement rates.
 Commonwealth traveler claims for personal vehicle mileage are reimbursed according to commonwealth ground travel policies and the applicable GSA mileage rate.
-Effective January 1, 2017, the higher “standard” rate decreases from $0.54/mile to $0.535/mile and the lower “other vehicle available” rate decreases from $0.19/mile to $0.17/mile.
-Please review BCPO Travel Memo #16-02 (PDF) for more information.
+Effective January 1, 2022, the higher “standard” rate increased from $0.56/mile to $0.585/mile and the lower “other vehicle available” rate increased from $0.16/mile to $0.18/mile.
+Please review BCPO Travel Memo #22-01 (PDF) for more information.

-- August 15, 2016 – The U.S. General Services Administration (GSA) has announced its rates for lodging and subsistence for travel that begins on or after October 1, 2016.
-The new rates can be found on the GSA website by selecting FY2017 from the “For Fiscal Year” dropdown menu.
-The commonwealth’s maximum lodging rates equal the GSA rates; maximum subsistence rates equal the GSA rates, excluding the allowance for incidental expenses.
-Travelers with questions should contact firstname.lastname@example.org or refer to Manual 230.1, Commonwealth Travel Procedures Manual for additional guidance on subsistence rates.
+September 14, 2021 – The U.S. General Services Administration (GSA) has announced its rates for lodging and subsistence for travel that begins on or after October 1, 2021.
+The new rates can be found on the GSA website by selecting FY2022 from the “For Fiscal Year” dropdown menu.
+The Commonwealth’s maximum lodging rates equal the GSA rates; maximum subsistence rates equal the GSA rates.
+Travelers with questions should contact firstname.lastname@example.org or refer to Manual 230.1, Commonwealth Travel Procedures Manual.